The Best Water Bottles of 2019

 Lifefactory with Straw Cap and Silicone Sleeve

 As is the benefit of glass, water placed in the Lifefactory stayed odor- and flavor-free.
-Although there’s little in the way of insulation, so don’t bank on long-term chillage.
+Although there’s little in the way of insulation, so don’t bank on it staying chilled long-term.
 Still, a wide mouth makes it easy to add ice cubes as needed, and a protective silicone sleeve shields your hands against the cold.
 It also helps with gripping and presents a decent safety net in case the bottle drops.
 All materials are BPA, BPS and phthalate-free, FDA approved and dishwasher safe, but keep in mind, the glass makes for a heavier than average bottle.

 Thermos Intak Hydration Bottle with Rotating Intake Meter